 Once your course has been located, the home screen displays front, middle and back distances as well as the hole number and par.
 Then there are icons in the four corners that you press to access other display modes and functions - scoring, hole maps, green view and hazards/lay ups.

 The hole maps are very useful, providing a bird's eye view of the hole.
 You can zoom in on it, move the pointer and add driving or approach shot arcs at different distances tailored to your game.
 On the green screen, you’re able to quickly reposition the flag so the middle distance becomes more accurate and they’re also based on your line of play.
+The adaptive technology sees this watch feature in our 2023 Editor's Choice.

 The hazard screen will list the distance to upcoming hazards as well as the distance you need to hit the ball to reach certain lay up yardages - 100, 125 and 150 yards - which I found especially useful on par fives that were out of reach in two.